 'Angry and frustrated'

-Art has been invaluable for 32-year-old Norfolk serviceman, Nick Hendry.
+Art has been invaluable for 32-year-old serviceman, Nick.
 Having joined the army when he was 16, he has been posted in countries including Germany, Kosovo and Afghanistan.

 After qualifying as a diving supervisor for his regiment's airborne unit in Portsmouth, he was attacked while out one evening last May and left with serious head injuries.

 In a coma for almost a month, he spent a lengthy time in a rehabilitation unit, where he had difficulty walking and talking, and suffered from hallucinations and memory loss.

 "I was due to go on tour in September to Afghanistan but couldn't make it as I was in hospital.
 I felt guilty this had happened to me," he says.